 Kenilworth District Councillors

-5 Green Party (D. Armstrong, K. Aizlewood, A. Kennedy, L. Cron, L. Williams)
+5 Greens (D. Armstrong, K. Aizlewood, A. Kennedy, L. Cron, L. Williams)

-Despite five of their members, Firth, Austin, J. Dearing, Barry and Drew not putting themselves forward for re-election, this did not seem to make any difference to the electorate – Kenilworth is gradually turning green.
+Despite five of their members: Firth, Austin, J. Dearing, Barry and Drew not putting themselves forward for re-election, this did not seem to make any difference to the electorate – Kenilworth is gradually turning green.
 In the 2019 poll, eight of their candidates were elected, but this year, that was increased to ten, thus gaining overall control of the council.

 The trend of wards being dominated by one party or another continued just like in previous years.
-Abbey ward, which historically has been a mixture of Lib-Dems and Tories, is now Green (2 seats), as is Dalehouse (4 seats) and Park Hill (4 seats).
+Abbey ward, which historically has been a mixture of Lib-Dems and Tories, is now Green (2 seats) as is Dalehouse (4 seats) and Park Hill (4 seats).
 The remaining two wards are held by the Liberal Democrats, Borrowell (3 seats) and St John’s (4 seats).

 Due to many members not seeking re-election or others losing their seats, ten new members were elected.

-Green Councillors – Peter Jones, Mark Stevens and Zoe Leventhal
+Greens – Peter Jones, Mark Stevens and Zoe Leventhal

 Same Again For Liberal Democrats

-The Lib-Dems retained seven seats on the council, the same as in 2019 election, but were down to just six members by the end of the term after losing a seat at the St John’s by-election in 2021.
+The Lib-Dems retained seven seats on the council, the same as in 2019, but were down to just six members by the end of the term after losing a seat at the St John’s by-election in 2021.
 Two of their members did not seek re-election, out-going Mayor, Samantha Louden-Cooke and Graham Hyde.

 Alison Insley who has lived in the town for over 30 years, joins the council for the first time.
 She was un-successful in the 2021 by-election at St. John’s but came second in the ward this time around.
 Her 1,134 votes was the third highest in the overall poll.
-In her spare time she plays squash and is a level-3 coach, no less.
-She is also a cycling instructor with the Warwickshire County Council.

 Josh PayneAlan ChalmersRichard & Kate Dickson